 There you have it, a quick Whole 30 workout that will really get your energy up and have you feeling great when paired with a Whole 30 workout plan.
 Make sure to eat healthy proteins and fruits or vegetables after the workout to prioritize recovery.
 Don’t forget to stretch, and drink a lot of water!
 Can you handle the Whole 30 – 30 day workout challenge?

 Along with this great core workout, we recommend a regular schedule of hemp oil dosing.
-Learn more about our flagship product Zilis Ultra Cell Hemp Oil today.
+Learn more about our flagship product Zilis CBD today.
+CBD oils and topical creams are an excellent natural way to help support inflammation reduction after your workouts and also help you sleep better for optimal recovery.

 Shannon Clark holds a degree in exercise science and sport performance from the University of Alberta in Edmonton.
 Her love for physical activity began with her time as a competitive figure skater and she has since been working in the health and fitness field for over 10 years.